fullerj/MBIDS/README.md

 Misuse-Based Intrusion Detection System for Z-Wave networks.
 The detector consumes over‑the‑air traffic captured with Scapy + GNU Radio, builds an allow-list from a live Z-Way controller, and records packets that violate protocol, topology, or checksum rules.
 An enhanced pipeline can also correlate captures with the controller’s own log file to spot impersonation attacks.

-Before diving in, the background paper—[*Misuse-based detection of Z-Wave network attacks*](https://fullerj.github.io/papers/cose17.pdf)—explains the detection logic that these scripts implement.

 ## Prerequisites